ElastiCache Components and Features

 A subnet group is a collection of subnets (typically private) that you can designate for your clusters running in an Amazon Virtual Private Cloud (Amazon VPC) environment.

 If you create a cluster in an Amazon VPC, then you must specify a cache subnet group.
-ElastiCache uses that cache subnet group to select a subnet and IP addresses within that subnet to associate with your cache nodes.
+ElastiCache uses that cache subnet group to choose a subnet and IP addresses within that subnet to associate with your cache nodes.

 For more information about cache subnet group usage in an Amazon VPC environment, see Amazon Virtual Private Cloud (Amazon VPC) with ElastiCache, Step 4: Authorize Access, and Subnets and Subnet Groups.